 - The International Labor Organization estimates that forced labor and human trafficking is a $150 billion industry worldwide.

-Because human trafficking is considered to be one of the fastest growing criminal industries, the U.S. government and academic researchers are currently working on an up-to-date estimate of the total number of trafficked persons in the United States annually.
-With 100,000 children estimated to be in the sex trade in the United States each year, it is clear that the total number of human trafficking victims in the U.S. reaches into the hundreds of thousands when estimates of both adults and minors and sex trafficking and labor trafficking are aggregated.
+- There is no official estimate of the total number of human trafficking victims in the U.S. With 100,000 children estimated to be in the sex trade in the United States each year, it is clear that the total number of victims nationally reaches into the hundreds of thousands when estimates of both adults and minors and sex trafficking and labor trafficking are aggregated.[MF2]

 Victims are frequently lured by false promises of a lucrative job, stability, education, or a loving relationship.
 In the U.S., victims can be men or women, adults or children, foreign nationals or U.S. citizens.
 While they share the trait of vulnerability, victims have diverse ethnic and socio-economic backgrounds, varied levels of education, and may be documented or undocumented.

 As defined under U.S. law, victims of human trafficking can be divided into three populations:

 - Children under age 18 induced into commercial sex.

 - Adults aged 18 or over induced into commercial sex through force, fraud, or coercion.

 - Children and adults induced to perform labor or services through force, fraud, or coercion.